kelo221/IoT_Door_Controller_Project/README.md

 pic

-The first connecting to the website user is prented with a login prompt.
+The first time connecting to the website the user is prented with a login prompt.
 Entering "User" for both password and username the server replies with an JWT authenctication key.

 ## 2. Home Page